(For this story, Hebrew names are introduced: Jesus Christ/Yeshua; Mary/Miriam)

 “For Christ, our Passover lamb, has been sacrificed.”
 1 Corinthians 5:7

 Doesn’t this make sense?
-The Passover lambs would be birthed there in this tower AND His true Passover Lamb, Yeshua was also born there!
-God is incredible!
+The Passover lambs would be birthed there in this tower AND God’s true Passover Lamb, Yeshua was also born there!
+The LORD is incredible!

 These Passover lambs needed to be perfect lambs.
 They couldn’t have flaws or defects or deformities.
 They were going to be offered to God.
 If you offer something to God, you should want it to be your best!

 Our true Passover Lamb, Yeshua had no defects because He was sinless!
 Everyone else sins.
 They fall short of the mark.
 But Yeshua had NO SIN!

 We were redeemed “with the precious blood of Christ, as of a lamb without blemish and without spot.”
 (1 Peter 1:19 NKJV)

 So how did we get to the Passover Lamb from a story for Christmas?
 This is the gospel story, a story for all time!
 It shows God’s love for us!
 In His grace, God sent Immanuel, “God with us.”

 To help remember this story, here are new lyrics, set to the tune of “O Little Town of Bethlehem”: